 Become a Counselor in New Jersey

 As in many other states, licensed counselors in New Jersey are known as Licensed Professional Counselors (LPCs), and counselors still in the supervision portion of the licensure process are known as Licensed Associate Counselors (LACs).
-The state’s premier professional organization for LPCs and LACs is the New Jersey Counseling Association, a local branch of the American Counseling Association whose mission is “advancing the counseling profession through the professional development of counselors and counseling students, and expanding public recognition and awareness of the profession.”
+The state’s premier professional organization for LPCs and LACs is the New Jersey Counseling Association, a state branch of the American Counseling Association whose mission is “advancing the counseling profession through the professional development of counselors and counseling students, and expanding public recognition and awareness of the profession.”
 Licensure for LPCs and LACs in New Jersey is managed by the state Professional Counselor Examiners Committee, a branch of the New Jersey Department of Law & Public Safety, Division of Consumer Affairs.

 Licensure requirements for counselors in New Jersey, including those relating to education, supervision, examination, fees, and renewal, are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to aspiring LPCs and LACs in the state.